 - The rarest form of mesothelioma.
 Tumors develop in the pericardium — the protective tissue surrounding the heart.

 - There are two types of mesothelioma cells, epithelioid and sarcomatoid.
 Tumors may also be biphasic, which is a combination of the two.

 - A combination of both epithelioid and sarcomatoid cells.
-A biphasic diagnosis means at least ten percent of each cell pattern is present in the tumor.
+A biphasic diagnosis means at least 10 percent of each cell pattern is present in the tumor.
 Approximately 15 percent of mesothelioma diagnoses are biphasic.